UniMath/agda-unimath/src/synthetic-category-theory/synthetic-categories.lagda.md

-The globular type of functors from `C` to `D` in the language of synthetic category theory is the globular type of `1`-cells between `C` and `D` in the globular type of sorst of the language of synthetic category theory.
+The globular type of functors from `C` to `D` in the language of synthetic category theory is the globular type of `1`-cells between `C` and `D` in the globular type of sorts of the language of synthetic category theory.

 ```agda
 module _